venomio5/Venomio-Probabilistic-Football-Model/docs/README.md

 | Temperature_C       | float         | Temperature (°C) at kickoff                                      |
 | Is_Raining          | bool          | 1 = yes, 0 = no                                                  |
 | Match_time          | categorical   | (aft, evening, night)                                            |

 **Output**: Refined post shot expected goal.

+## Lineup Dynamics
+### Substitutions
+Based on Managers timing for Subs and the number of subs and the game state for who is substituted on and off.

+### Card and Foul Simulation
+Each player has a projected foul per minute rate

+For each minute:
+- Probabilistically determine if foul occurs

+If a foul occurs:
+- Referee-specific probabilistically determine:
+  - Yellow Card
+  - Red Card

+On red card (Or two yellows) → player removed, team plays short-handed

+## Output Metrics
+Minute-by-minute event log:
+- Score.
+- Players goals, assists, and red cards.